 TeamCantHaveRegex A regular expression to restrict the teams that are synchronized by the connector.
 If the display name of a team matches the regular expression, it is ignored.

 TeamMustHaveRegex A regular expression to restrict the teams that are synchronized by the connector.
 The display name of a team must match the regular expression, otherwise it is ignored.

 ChannelCantHaveRegex A regular expression to restrict the channels that are synchronized by the connector.
 If the name of a channel matches the regular expression, it is ignored.

 ChannelMustHaveRegex A regular expression to restrict the channels that are synchronized by the connector.
 The name of a channel must match the regular expression, otherwise it is ignored.

-IndexUserChats A Boolean value that specifies whether to synchronize one-to- one and group messages for each user.
+IndexUserChats A Boolean value that specifies whether to synchronize one-toone and group messages for each user.

 NOTE: To use this feature you must have an appropriate Microsoft 365 license that allows you to use the chats: getAllMessages endpoint.
 This might require payment to Microsoft (see the Microsoft documentation and use the parameter ModelLicense to specify your license model).
 You must also have a service application with access to the Microsoft Teams Protected APIs.
-For information about setting up a service application, see Set up an OAuth Service Application, on page 18.
-IndexAttachments A Boolean value that specifies whether to index attachments and hosted content as IDOL documents.
+For information about setting up a service application, see Set up an OAuth Service hosted content as IDOL documents.
 By default, attachments and hosted content are ignored.